Heart to heart, face to face, using Zoom

 Open Door Dharma Gatherings offer warm refuge, space to breathe and rest in a simple community of practice.
 Sharing practice cultivates stability, courage, and compassion.
 Open to all, free of charge.

-We open with simple chanting (mics are muted), sit in stillness, and then reflect on wisdom that threads through the world’s cultures and spiritual traditions, orienting toward advaita, bhakti/devotion, and Buddhist practices.
+We open with simple chanting (mics are muted), followed by meditation before opening into shared reflections.
+We draw from wisdom that threads through the world’s cultures and spiritual traditions, orienting toward advaita, bhakti/devotion, and Buddhist practices.

-- In January, we’ll reflect on the 5 Precepts as presented by Thich Nhat Hanh in For a Future To Be Possible.
+- In January and February, our discussions include reflection on the Five Precepts of the Buddha as articulated by Thich Nhat Hanh, in For a Future To Be Possible, along with several commentaries.

 January 2021 schedule, Pacific time: